 It’s best to take these surveys and rankings with a pinch of salt, as it’s essentially an opinion.
 I’ve met people who have raved about Melbourne and loved the place, while others didn’t like it!
 This is true of all places and the only way to find out whether the city is great is to go there yourself!

 There’s no doubt in my mind that Melbourne is among the best reasons to visit Australia.
 The city has a different vibe to others in the country, it’s edgier than Sydney and you are never short of things to do.

 Perhaps this is why it’s considered the most liveable city in the world!?

 Where to stay in Melbourne

 A city billed as the world’s most liveable would have lots of places to stay surely?
-Well, that is definitely the case, be it long-term or short-term, there is a host of hostels and hotels in Melbourne to suit everyone’s needs.
+Well, that is definitely the case, be it long-term or short-term, there is a host of hostels in Melbourne as well as hotels to suit everyone’s needs.

 If you plan on staying in Melbourne to work and you have a working holiday visa, then finding somewhere to live is not too difficult.
 There are lots of rooms available for rent on Gumtree and if there is a group of you then you can find a flat on websites such as flatmates.com.au or easyroommate.

 Weekly rent can range anywhere from $140 to $240 depending on where you live, which is not unreasonable considering the great wages paid in Oz!

 There are a lot of hostels in Melbourne, I mean a lot!
 Well over 100, with ones that range from great to not so great!
 Some of them were among the best hostels in Australia that I stayed in!